LUMII-AILab/CorporaTools/README.md

 Dependencies;
 * TrEd extension - development snapshot for lv-treebank module for TrEd tool (this enables TrEd to operate with lv-PML files);
-* MorphoVerificator - java written tool implementing various heuristics for searching human errors in morphological corpora (obselote).
+* MorphoVerificator - *obselote* - java written tool implementing various heuristics for searching human errors in morphological corpora;
+* ParserTools - *obselote* - tools used for preUD parser experiments.

 For each script in PmlCorporaTools there is a .bat file showing invocation sample on dummy data located in PmlCorporaTools/testdata.
 Also, it is possible